dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2119: Celebrating diversity fosters understanding.
+### T2119: Celebrate and learn from our cultural differences.

 |Support|
 |---|